microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 groupshared memory is `i32` or vector of _N_ by `i32` (`< N x i32 >`) the matrix
 may be of any type.
 Validation will verify this requirement.

-Matrix accumullation occurs in the data type of the matrix element with data in groupshared memory being treated as-if it were bitcast to the element type.
+Matrix accumulation occurs in the data type of the matrix element with data in groupshared memory being treated as if it were bitcast to the element type.

 For the Accumulate operation on groupshared arrays the `Offset` and `Stride` parameters are the number of scalar elements of the scalar element type of the